 What to Do if You're in an Auto Accident

-Auto accidents can be emotional and the scene following an accident can move quickly.
-While your first instinct may be to panic, it is important to remain calm and follow these steps:
+Auto accidents can be emotional, and the scene following an accident can move quickly.
+It is important to remain calm and follow these steps:

-Do not admit fault or make any comment or statement regarding the accident except to the police or an identified representative of Western National.
+- Do not admit fault or make any comment or statement regarding the accident except to the police or an identified representative of your insurance company.

-Notify Western National or your Independent Insurance Agent of the accident.
+- Notify your insurance company or your Independent Insurance Agent of the accident.
 It is important to immediately report all accidents, regardless of fault and even if the damage is minor.